 Official Notice Of Sale

-The adoption price is set at $45 each and they will be adopted to the
+His adoption price is set at $45 and will be adopted to the

-first qualified adopter to come in on or after the 16th
+first qualified adopter to come in on or after the 19th.

 Adopter must be in an area zoned for livestock.